In this article

-Depending on the jurisdiction, and the agreement between the client and PEO, both may be recognized as ‘co-employers’.
-This means that the responsibilities of the employer are split between both the PEO and the client company.
+Depending on the jurisdiction and the agreement between the client and PEO, both may be recognized as ‘co-employers.’
+This means that the employer’s responsibilities are split between the PEO and the client company.

 How does a PEO relate to an Employer of Record (EOR)?

-A closely related concept to PEO is the concept of an ‘Employer of Record’.
-An Employer of Record (EOR) is the entity that has the legal responsibility or responsibilities of the employer.
+A closely related concept to PEO is the concept of an ‘Employer of Record.’
+An Employer of Record (EOR) is the entity with the legal responsibility or responsibilities of the employer.
 Often, the EOR is legally responsible for withholding income taxes and administering payroll taxes and employee benefits.

-The EOR usually only takes on those legal responsibilities clearly set out in the contracts that they sign, and as recognized under the law where they are based.
-For example, under the federal tax code, the Internal Revenue Service (IRS) may recognize an EOR as the ‘statutory employer’.
-This means that EOR has the responsibility for withholding and submitting federal employment taxes and fulfilling associated compliance tasks.
+The EOR usually only takes on those legal responsibilities set out in the contracts they sign and as recognized under the law where they are based.
+For example, under the federal tax code, the Internal Revenue Service (IRS) may identify an EOR as the ‘statutory employer.’
+EOR is responsible for withholding and submitting federal employment taxes and fulfilling associated compliance tasks.
 It also means that taxes are filed under the legal name of the PEO and using their own Employer Identification Number (EIN).

 But EOR is not just a tax concept.
 For example, an EOR may be recognized as the legal employer for collective bargaining purposes.
 The key feature of an EOR is that their employer role is limited to specific legal duties.

 In most cases, a PEO acts as an Employer of Record.
-Not only do they process payroll, and manage taxes and benefits, they do so under their own name authorities recognize them as the employer when they do so.
+Not only do they process payroll and manage taxes and benefits, but they do so under their name so authorities recognize them as the employer when they do so.

 But the reverse is not always true: Not all Employers of Record are PEOs.
-For example, in California, the Employer of Record of In-Home Supportive Services (IHSS) carers are “public authorities”.
-These quasi-governmental bodies, created by county governments, mean carers are covered by the National Labor Relations Act, can join unions and collectively bargain, and have access to all the benefits that other employees would have access to.
-These public authorities are not private businesses at all, and therefore not PEOs.
+For example, the Employer of Record of In-Home Supportive Services (IHSS) carers are “public authorities” in California.
+The National Labor Relations Act covers these quasi-governmental bodies.
+It creates menus, which means carers by county government can join unions and collectively bargain and have access to all the benefits that other employees would have access to.
+These public authorities are not private businesses and, therefore, not PEOs.

 The history of PEO and its origin in employee leasing

-Prior to the 1990s, the terms PEO and EOR were not commonly used.
+Before the 1990s, the terms PEO and EOR were not commonly used.
 However, a related concept known as ’employee leasing’ was popular.
-No one is quite sure when this practice first began, as it was not widely-publicized or well-known until the early 1970s, but by 1993, according to the New York State Inter Agency Task Force on Employee Leasing, there were 15,000 leasing companies in the United States.
+When this practice first began, it was not widely publicized or well-known in the early 1970s, but by 1993, according to the New York State Inter-Agency Task Force on Employee Leasing, there were 15,000 leasing companies in the United States.

 In its original form, employee leasing proceeded as follows: A regular company officially terminated its existing employees and arranged for an employee leasing company to hire those employees.
 The original company then ‘leased back’ those employees onto their worksite.

-For the original company (the ‘client company’), this meant saving time and money through transferring the most onerous employment responsibilities to another party, including responsibility for health insurance, 401k contributions, and workers’ compensation.
-From the perspective of the employee, it would have looked as though little had changed, even though the underlying legal relationships had altered significantly.
+For the original company (the ‘client company’), this meant saving time and money by transferring the most onerous employment responsibilities to another party, including responsibility for health insurance, 401k contributions, and workers’ compensation.
+From the employee’s perspective, it would have looked as though little had changed, even though the underlying legal relationships had altered significantly.

 In its unregulated 1970s form, employee leasing was controversial.
 It meant:

-- Due to the lower health and safety risk profile of employee leasing company, artificially low workers’ compensation premiums could be paid.
-Those premiums did not reflect the actual risk for workers engaged on the worksite.
-This has been referred to as the ‘Workers Compensation Shuffle‘.
+- Due to employee leasing companies’ lower health and safety risk profile, artificially low workers’ compensation premiums could be paid.
+Those premiums did not reflect the risk for workers on the worksite.
+This has been referred to as the ‘Workers Compensation Shuffle.’

-- It was used by client companies to avoid providing their workforce with the pension plans they would otherwise be entitled to: Under the Revenue Act of 1942, in order to use pension plans to offset their tax bills, businesses were prohibited from discriminating between employees with pension plans (I.e., the executives could not be generous to themselves and leave the rank-and-file employees with nothing).
-As a workaround, some companies used employee leasing to claim that some workers were ‘not their employee’, and therefore could be paid less than they would otherwise get (For an extensive discussion of these matters, see a recent article in the Berkeley Business Law Journal from law academics Katherine Sanford Goodner & Ursula Ramsey).
+- Client companies used it to avoid providing their workforce with the pension plans they would otherwise be entitled to: Under the Revenue Act of 1942, to use pension plans to offset their tax bills, businesses were prohibited from discriminating between employees with pension plans (I.e., the executives could not be generous to themselves and leave the rank-and-file employees with nothing).
+As a workaround, some companies used employee leasing to claim that some workers were ‘not their employee’ and, therefore, could be paid less than they would otherwise get (For an extensive discussion of these matters, see a recent article in the Berkeley Business Law Journal from law academics Katherine Sanford Goodner & Ursula Ramsey).

 - If the employee leasing company went insolvent/bankrupt, employees could be deprived of their entitlements.